Summer Scam Season is here. Know what to do if they knock.

 These people may even wear apparel with our name or logo.
 Some may claim they are with the manufacturer of your security equipment.
 They lie to get you to sign a new contract with their company, or replace your equipment.
 And before you know it, you’ve been scammed.

-DON'T GAMBLE WITH YOUR SECURITY!
+DON'T BE FOOLED!
 If someone approaches you, ask for ID.
 Vector Security reps always carry proper credentials.

 If you encounter suspicious activity, here are some tips: